Poached Pears in Red Wine and Spices is a simple and impressive dessert that is equally at home at a dinner party or family meal.

 - Remove the lid.
 Lift the cartouche and carefully turn the pears over.
 Replace cartouche and continue cooking until tender.

-Peel the pears after preparing the poaching liquid because pears will brown if peeled too far ahead.
+Hint: Peel the pears after preparing the poaching liquid because the pears will brown if peeled too far ahead.

 A cartouche is a circle of baking paper that sits directly on the liquid.
-It is used in long slow, cooking so that evaporation is reduced and surface doesn't dry out.
-In this case it also ensures that the pears remain submerged.
+It is used in long slow, cooking so that evaporation is reduced and the surface doesn’t dry out.
+In this case, it also ensures that the pears remain submerged.

 Take a square of baking paper, fold it evenly in half, then in half again to form a square.
 Fold the square in half (keeping folded edges together otherwise you will end up with two semicircles) to form a triangle.